soniah/awsenv/README.md

 an `awsenv` executable in your `$GOPATH/bin`.

-Otherwise, download a binary from the [releases page](https://github.com/soniah/awsenv/releases) and place it in your
+Otherwise, download a binary from the [releases page](https://github.com/soniah/awsenv/releases/latest) and place it in your
 $PATH.

 # usage

-Import variables into your environment by **evaling** a backticked call to **awsenv**.
+Import variables into your environment by **eval**-ing a backticked call to **awsenv**.

 ```shell